Billy Wright (footballer, born 1962): Managerial career

+International career

 Wright made his full debut for New Zealand in a 2–0 win over Saudi Arabia on 21 June 1988 and ended his international playing career having played 26 times for the All Whites, including 15 A-internationals in which he scored 9 goals, his final official cap being in a 1–0 loss to Australia on 30 May 1993.
 Wright has since moved to coaching where he has found his calling combining his talent and love of the game with his tough play style.